tethysplatform/tethys/docs/contribute/code/development_process.rst

 The Condor build check ensures that the Condor package can be built successfully.
 The following checks are run:

-* **Condor Build** - The Condor package is built using a Conda recipe that is automatically generated.
+* **Condor Build** - The Conda package is built using a Conda recipe that is automatically generated.
 If the build fails, this check will fail.

 Docs Build
 ----------